Administrative Control Through New Setting in Teams Meeting Policy

 Policy Controls First Followed by Client Updates

-In Office 365 notification MC212361, Microsoft explains how tenant administrators can control background blur and background effects on a per-user basis.
+In Office 365 notification MC212361, Microsoft explains how tenant administrators can control background effects on a per-user basis.
 Two changes are needed.
 First, a new setting (VideoFiltersMode) can be updated in Teams meeting policies to control which (if any) video effects are available to users.
 Policies can be updated now in preparation for a future update for the Teams client that will respect the setting.
 The client update is rolling out from mid-May to end-May using the standard client refresh mechanism.
 I tested using version 1.3.00.13515.

 Updating the VideoFiltersMode Setting